chingQAQ/vite-form-ssg/README.md

 ## Information

-This is the demo repositorie to demonstrate how server-side-generator create vue 3 web app with vite, it's effective for SEO.
+This is the demo repository to demonstrate how server-side-generator creates vue 3 web app with vite, it's effective for SEO.

 Run `yarn dev` to preview,